anubhutivyas/RL/docs/about/architecture-overview.md

 NeMo RL coordinates various software components (RL Actors) through a unified interface that handles resource allocation, isolation, coordination, and communication.
 This design enables seamless scaling from 1 to 1000+ GPUs while remaining independent of specific RL Actor implementations.

-For detailed design philosophy, implementation specifics, and advanced architectural concepts, see the [Core Design & Architecture](../core-design/index) documentation.
+For detailed design philosophy, implementation specifics, and advanced architectural concepts, see the [Core Design and Architecture](../core-design/index) documentation.

 ## Core Components